SecurityHandbook/handbook/en/iot/andr.md

 > Why security updates matter

 Let's look at one example.
-You install a malicious app on older <span class="green">8.1</span> Android – you've got control over app's permissions and can disable superfluous permissions.
-However, you don't have newest security patches.
+You install a malicious app on older <span class="green">8.1</span> Android – you've got control over app's permissions and can disable shady permissions.
+However, you don't have the newest security patches.
 The app can therefore exploit the OS using a known vulnerability – and user won't notice a thing, ever.
-Such practise is daily bread for Android malware as it's the simplest and cheapest way of device infection – more than **90 % of the devices hasn't got critical security patches**.
+Such practise's daily bread for Android malware as it's the simplest and cheapest way of device infection – more than **90 % of the devices hasn't got critical security patches**.

 <br>